FuelLabs/fuel-indexer/docs/src/indexing/blocks-and-transactions.md

 pub struct BlockData {
     pub height: u64,
     pub id: Bytes32,
+    pub producer: Option<Bytes32>,
     pub time: i64,
     pub transactions: Vec<TransactionData>,
 }
 ```

 The `BlockData` struct is how blocks are represented in the Fuel indexer.
 It contains metadata such as the ID, height, and time, as well as a list of the transactions it contains (represented by `TransactionData`).
+It also contains the public key hash of the block producer, if present.

 ## `TransactionData`